What Is Ball Striking In Golf

 • Experimenting with different spin rates to produce the desired ball flight.

-See also What is a Golf Umbrella
+See also Why is My Golf Cart Smoking

 Ball Striking and Scoring